- Clean Energy Research Group

 The Department of Political Science

-The graduate student community in political science at SFU typically consists of 40 to 50 students who are taking classes or working on their program requirements.
+SFU Political Science graduate student community typically consists of 40 to 50 students who are taking classes or working on their program requirements.
 Graduate classes are small, allowing students to participate fully and receive time and attention from their instructors.
-All of our PhD students and TAs have access to shared offices in the Department of Political Science, a feature that contributes to a high level of interaction among students and with faculty.
+All doctoral students and teaching assistants have access to shared offices in the Department of Political Science, a feature that contributes to a high level of interaction among students and with faculty.
 We have also established a graduate student computer lab and lounge that is available to all graduate students.

 The Department of Political Science sponsors a Speakers Series in which scholars from outside and inside SFU present their research and discuss contemporary academic issues.
-It also hosts regular professional development workshops for graduate students.
-Our graduate students are encouraged to attend these seminars and to participate in the discussions that follow.
+The Department also hosts regular professional development workshops for graduate students, which they are encouraged to attend and participate in the discussions that follow.
 Students are also encouraged to take part in the graduate caucus, the decision-making body for our grad students.
 Graduate student representatives participate in faculty meetings and the administrative committees of the department.